 The paper also presents a general list of suggestions which companies can implement to assist in their overall FCPA compliance effort.
 Embedded within are specific procedures to put these general suggestions into practice, for example the suggestions on Demand Prevention include (1) general company anti-corruption polices; (2) policies on facilitation payments; (3) policies for company representatives who may be exposed to solicitation of bribes; (4) techniques for dealing with specific risks; (5) due diligence of agents and intermediaries; (6) management of agents and intermediaries; (7) implementation of additional control procedures; (8) transparency in the procurement process; (9) initiation of collective action to improve overall business integrity; and (10) implementation of legal and financial precautions.
-The suggestions on Demand Response include: (1) the immediate response; (2) internal company reporting; (3) company investigation, including discussion with the relevant persons; (4) disclose to the appropriate external source, if appropriate; and ultimately (5) withdrawal from the situation, whether it is the project or the entire country.
+The suggestions on Demand Response include: (1) the immediate response; (2) internal company reporting; (3) company investigation, including discussion with the relevant persons; (4) disclose to the appropriate external source, if appropriate and ultimately (5) withdrawal from the situation, whether it is the project or the entire country.

-Using the RESIST scenarios I was able to create training which many of the participants felt gave them some hands on advice in situations they might face.
-It fleshed out many of what the employees felt were the more theoretical aspects of the FCPA.
-The RESIST tool is a useful aid and one that I recommend for the FCPA compliance specialist.
+The RESIST paper is a very useful tool and one that we recommend for the FCPA compliance specialist.
 It provides a list of common scenarios, which companies have faced in the past, how to handle them and proposes controls to implement to try and ameliorate the solicitation of bribes and outright extortion.